Dani-dzoe/Ecotech/README.md

 # ECOTECH E-COMMERCE WEBSITE

 ## Overview
-Ecotech is an online shopping destination for Home Appiances.
+Ecotech is an online shopping destination for Home & Kitchen Appiances.
 Ecotech aims at providing a seamless and secure shopping experience for all our customers.

 ## Features